Psychopathy and the Dark Side of Facebook Comments

 If you’ve been the target of malicious Facebook comments, it’s possible you’re traveling in the wrong circle of online friends.
-You may be doing everything you can to curate your Facebook friends and maintain your privacy settings to ensure that you’ll have nothing but an enjoyable time while connecting with your own personal community.
-Nevertheless, a newly formed Facebook friend, who’s the friend of a cousin, pokes a jab at what you thought was a harmless, if not entertaining, post about the fun you had at a recent family gathering.
-It hurts to read that someone in your social media circle regarded your outfit as outlandish and even silly.
-A few days later, you get another obnoxious comment from this same person, also about an event you attended where you were having a great time.
+You may be doing everything you can to curate those friends and maintain your privacy settings to ensure that you’ll have nothing but an enjoyable time while connecting with your own personal community.
+Nevertheless, a newly formed Facebook friend who’s the friend of a cousin pokes a jab at what you thought was a harmless, if not entertaining, post about the fun you had at a recent family gathering.
+It hurts to read that someone in your social-media circle regarded your outfit as silly.
+A few days later, you get another obnoxious comment from the same person, also about an event you attended where you were having a great time.
 Blocking this person seems like the obvious solution, but even as you do so, you’re left with questions and doubts about yourself.

-The second component of the so-called Dark Triad of psychopathy, narcissism, and Machiavellianism, narcissism should also relate to Facebook behavior, according to Lopes and Yu.
+The second component of the so-called Dark Triad, along with psychopathy and Machiavellianism, narcissism should also relate to Facebook behavior, according to Lopes and Yu.
 People high in narcissism would have their false sense of superiority challenged when encountering a popular and socially successful individual, at least as revealed on Facebook.
 On the other hand, to help them advance in the eyes of others, they may try to befriend the person who could potentially help them gain popularity.
-Machiavellianism, which also involves a tendency to manipulate and exploit people should also, the authors proposed, lead people high in this quality to view Facebook users in terms of whether they represented either a threat to their self-esteem or a route to their self-advancement.
+People high in Machiavellianism, which also involves a tendency to manipulate and exploit people, should also, the authors proposed, view Facebook users in terms of whether they represented either a threat to their self-esteem or a route to their self-advancement.